A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Experiments

 Notably, the effect of \emph{k}-means is much smaller for classification than it is for regression.
 The core difference is that baseline classification losses are bounded, whereas squared-error in regression grows without limit.
 When many distinct, widely spaced numeric values fall into the same bin, a tree must assign them a single prediction.
 In regression that prediction is their mean, so any extreme value in the bin incurs a squared error that grows with its distance from the mean; a few such outliers can dominate the total MSE.
 In binary classification, collapsing diverse values has a softer effect: the tree assigns the bin a single class-probability.
 For a given bin, the worst accuracy it can give is 0.5 (predicting majority class for all), and the worst log-loss is $\ln2$ (predicting 0.5 for all) - both fixed, finite penalties that do not explode with feature magnitude.
 Thus isolating rare, label-relevant extreme points with \emph{k}-means dramatically lowers regression MSE but nudges classification metrics by only a few hundredths.

-\end{itemize} We also pre-binned three representative regression datasets with either quantile or our \emph{k}-means cuts (B = 255) and trained XGBoost using its exact tree builder (no internal histogram).
-As Appendix \ref{tab:xgboost_benchmark} shows, \emph{k}-means retains existing ties while reducing MSE on \textsc{Brazilian Houses} by 64\%, confirming the lift translates unchanged to a mainstream GBDT engine when using exact no-histogram methods.
+\end{itemize} We also pre-binned three representative regression datasets with either quantile or our \emph{k}-means cuts (B = 255) and trained XGBoost using its exact (i.e. exhaustive) tree builder.
+As Appendix \ref{app-xgb} shows, \emph{k}-means retains existing ties while reducing MSE on \textsc{Brazilian Houses} by 64\%, confirming the lift translates unchanged to a mainstream GBDT engine when using exhaustive no-histogram methods.

 These patterns--large gains when label-relevant tails exist or when bin budget is low--suggest \emph{histogram resolution} and \emph{outlier mass} are the controlling factors.
 We investigate those mechanisms systematically via the synthetic suite in section \ref{sec:synthetic}.